 Since top-level categories are usually very broad, they’re likely to contain large numbers of products.
 Merchandising these broad category pages can improve the shopping experience.
 Placing on-sale, popular, or highly rated products at the top of these categories could improve the experience.
 There are many other merchandising opportunities to explore.

-Section 2: Filters
+Section 2: Ecommerce filters

 Filters save shoppers from a lot of scanning and scrolling.
 Some brands and retailers still don’t support this shopping paradigm, but relegate all category navigation to broad categories.
 Providing filtered navigation helps your visitors by: